Al-Sawafir al-Gharbiyya

-Al-Sawafir al-Gharbiyya was a Palestinian Arab village in the Gaza Subdistrict.
+Al-Sawafir al-Gharbiyya (Arabic: السوافير الغربية) was a Palestinian Arab village in the Gaza Subdistrict.
 It was depopulated during the 1948 War on May 18, 1948, during the second stage of Operation Barak.
 It was located 30 km northeast of Gaza city.
 It was one of three namesake villages, alongside Al-Sawafir al-Sharqiyya and Al-Sawafir al-Shamaliyya.

 History

 Remains of a winepress and a hypocausts, belonging to a bathhouse, both dating to the late Roman era, have been excavated here.

 Two cemeteries from the Byzantine era, together with many ceramic remains from fifth–seventh centuries CE have been excavated.
 Two pool areas, building remains, and parts of a potter's wheel, all dating to the Byzantine era have also been found.
 A Greek inscription has been found on a limestone slab, and the remains of a wall, with numerous pottery sherds, dating to the Byzantine period (fifth–sixth centuries CE).

 12 century Crusader church endowments and land deeds mention Latin settlement in Zeophir/al-Sawāfīr.
 However, it is not clear which village of three Sawafirs these records pertain to.

 Pottery sherds from the Mamluk era has also been found.